Kevga/BeatSaberCinema/README.md

 A readable full list of maps with videos (without download links) can be found [here](Resources/bundled-configs.txt).

 **Please note that you can add a video to any map you like, the maps listed here are not the only ones Cinema works with**.
+Some maps even come with a video config included by the mapper, these are not found in the previously mentioned playlist.

 ### 3. Downloading Videos